Skip to main content

 Description

-Kafka TopicSelect the target Kafka Topic (topic), the data from the source data source will be written into the specified Topic.
+Kafka TopicSelect the target Kafka Topic.
+Data from the source data source will be written to the specified Topic.

-Delivery PartitionWhen delivering data to a Topic, you can specify which partition of the Topic to deliver the data to.
+Delivery PartitionWhen delivering data to a Topic, you can specify the partition to which the data is delivered.

 • Deliver All to Partition 0: Deliver all data to the default partition 0.